 The Assessment Task is a written task completed by students during class time, which is not marked by the class teacher, but is sent to the State Examinations Commission for marking.
-The Assessment Task is specified by the NCCA and is related to the learning outcomes on which the second Classroom-Based Assessment is based greed ways of working together
+The Assessment Task is specified by the NCCA and is related to the learning outcomes on which the second Classroom-Based Assessment is based.

-What do we need to have in place to ensure we get the most out of this ses sion? -- -------
+What do we need to have in place to ensure we get the most out of this session on? -- -----